Manaslu Circuit Trek

 Dining halls are warm and comfortable.

-• Yes, fit beginners can do it with proper preparation and acclimatization.
+• Yes, fit beginners can complete the trek with proper preparation, pacing, and guidance.

-• The standard trek takes 12–14 days, including acclimatization days.
+• The standard itinerary takes around 12 trekking days, including acclimatization days in Samagaun and Samdo.

 • Yes, a government-licensed guide is mandatory for this trek.